 Use zero dot (E) above the decal to correctly set the indicator needle.

 - 7. Ensure that the header float is unlocked. - 8.
-On the main page of the combine display, select DIAGNOSTICS (A).
-The DIAGNOSTICS page appears.

-- 9. Select SETTINGS (A).
-The SETTINGS page appears. - 10.
-From the GROUP menu, select HEADER (B).
+Select DIAGNOSTICS (A) on the main page.
+The DIAGNOSTICS page appears. - 9.
+Select SETTINGS.
+The SETTINGS page appears.